epochlab/LAM/README.md

 Entorhinal grid cells |
 Relationship between LAM and Laplacian |
 Laplacian eigenvectors |
-Adjacency graph matrices |
+Adjacency graph matrices | A square matrix that represents a graph.
+The rows and columns of the matrix correspond to the vertices of the graph, and the entries of the matrix indicate whether there is an edge between two vertices.
-Sub-goal finding in RL |
+Sub-goal finding in RL | Identifying intermediate goals or sub-goals that can help an agent achieve its ultimate objective more efficiently.
-Kronecker delta |
+Kronecker delta | A mathematical function that takes two indices [i] and [j] and returns 1 if they are equal and 0 otherwise.

 ### Papers: